codeplaysoftware/syclacademy/README.md

 ### How to use the Materials

-To use these materials simply close this repository.
+To use these materials simply clone this repository.

 The lectures are written in reveal.js, and can be found in "Lesson_Materials", in the sub-directory for each topic.
-To open them simply open the "index.html" file in your browser.
+To view them simply open the "index.html" file in your browser.
 Your browser will have a "Full Screen" mode that can be used to run the presentation, use the right and left cursors to move forward and backward in the presentation.